-Carlos Checa began his conducting studies at the age of 17 in Barcelona, his native city, under maestro Francesc Llongueres.
-He later studied with maestro Albert Argudo in the Conservatorio Superior de Música, and graduated in orchestral conducting with distinction.
-He specializes in composition, instrumentation and music pedagogy.
-In addition, he has studied piano, oboe and violin and has taken conducting lessons with Kurt Masur, Antoni Ros Marbà and George Pehlivanian.
+The Spanish conductor Carlos Checa was born in Barcelona, in which city he began conducting studies at the age of 17 under Maestro Francesc Llongueres.
+Carlos later studied with maestro Albert Argudo in the Conservatorio Superior de Música, graduating in orchestral conducting with distinction.
+In addition, Carlos has taken advanced conducting lessons with Kurt Masur, Antoni Ros Marbà and George Pehlivanian and has also studied composition, instrumentation and advanced musicology, as well as piano, oboe and violin.

 No cuts or alterations of any kind should be made to this biography without the consent of Carlos Checa.